-- a) A12 improvements; - b) A14 improvements; - c) Sustainable transport measures in Ipswich; - d) Improved cycle and walking routes; - e) Appropriate education provision to meet needs resulting from growth; - f) Appropriate health and leisure provision to meet needs resulting from growth; - g) Improvements to water supply, foul sewerage and sewage treatment capacity; and - h) Provision of appropriate digital telecommunications to provide mobile, broadband and radio signal for residents and businesses.
+- a) A12 improvements; - b) A14 improvements; - c) Sustainable transport measures in Ipswich; - d) Improved cycle and walking routes; - e) Appropriate education provision to meet needs resulting from growth; - f) Appropriate health and leisure provision to meet needs resulting from growth; - g) Appropriate provisions to meet the needs of the police; community cohesion and community safety; - h) Green infrastructure and Suitable Alternative Natural Greenspace (SANG); - i) Improvements to water supply, foul sewerage and sewage treatment capacity; and - j) Provision of appropriate digital telecommunications to provide mobile, broadband and radio signal for residents and businesses.

-The Council also supports work to investigate the feasibility of an Ipswich Northern Route and the provision of increased capacity on railway lines for freight and passenger traffic, but these are not measures needed to enable the delivery of growth proposed through this Local Plan.
+The Council also supports work to investigate the provision of increased capacity on railway lines for freight and passenger traffic, but these are not measures needed to enable the delivery of growth proposed through this Local Plan.